-In a radiation emergency, you can protect yourself, your family, and your pets.
+If a radiation emergency occurs, you can take actions to protect yourself, your loved ones, and your pets.

 Communicating in Radiation Emergencies: Myths of Radiation(https://emergencydev.cdc.gov/radiation/radiationmyths.asp) – a new training that introduces participants to some common myths of radiation and identifies communications strategies to combat these and other myths.